PowerShell/vscode-powershell/docs/azure_data_studio/README_FOR_MARKETPLACE.md

 ## Platform Support

-The extension _should_ work anywhere ADS itself and PowerShell Core 7 or higher is [supported][].
+The extension _should_ work anywhere ADS itself and PowerShell Core 7.2 or higher is [supported][].
 For Windows PowerShell, only version 5.1 is supported.
 Please note that PowerShell Core 6 is end-of-life and so not supported.
 Our test matrix includes the
 following:

+- **Windows Server 2022** with Windows PowerShell 5.1 and PowerShell Core 7.2.7
-- **Windows Server 2019** with Windows PowerShell 5.1 and PowerShell Core 7.2.4
+- **Windows Server 2019** with Windows PowerShell 5.1 and PowerShell Core 7.2.7
-- **macOS 10.15** with PowerShell Core 7.2.5
+- **macOS 11** with PowerShell Core 7.2.7
-- **Ubuntu 20.04** with PowerShell Core 7.2.4
+- **Ubuntu 20.04** with PowerShell Core 7.2.7

 [supported]: https://docs.microsoft.com/en-us/powershell/scripting/powershell-support-lifecycle?view=powershell-7.1#supported-platforms